Chuck Thomas Sportfishing

 20-foot open jet sleds with 50 HP outboard motors.
 Up to four anglers per guide.
 Depending on the season, you’ll fish for kings, sockeye, or silvers.
 In even-numbered years, you can also fish for pink salmon beginning in late July.

-Halibut Charters: If desired, packages include one-day halibut fishing aboard a 30 to 32 ft. saltwater cruiser with covered cabins.
-The boats seat up to six anglers plus Captain and deckhand.
-You will need to drive your rental car to Homer, a one-hour and 45-minute / 70-mile drive.
-You’ll fish from 7:00 a.m. to 2:30 p.m. and return to the cabin by about 4:15 p.m.
+Halibut Charters: If desired, packages include one-day halibut fishing aboard a 30 to 32-foot saltwater cruiser with covered cabins.
+The boats can accommodate up to six anglers, in addition to the Captain and deckhand.
+You will need to drive your rental car to Homer, which is a 70-mile, one-hour and 45-minute drive.
+The fishing trip will take place from 7:00 a.m. to 2:30 p.m. and you will return to the cabin around 4:15 p.m.

-Guides: are career professionals, each averaging over twenty years of fishing experience in Alaska and the Pacific Northwest.
+Guides: The guides are career professionals, each averaging over twenty years of fishing experience in Alaska and the Pacific Northwest.

 Equipment: Spin fishing gear, tackle, and all the bait needed for your trip are provided.
 Fly anglers need to bring their own equipment.